Webfleet-Solutions/oauth-java-example/README.md

 ### Obtaining access and refresh tokens

-To obtain access and refresh tokens we need to exchange the previously received authorization code after a successful user authorization.
-This is shown in the _/callback_ endpoint implemented in [_CallbackController_](./src/main/java/com/webfleet/oauth/controller/CallbackController.java).
+To obtain access and refresh tokens we need to exchange the previously received authorization code after a successful user authorization, this is shown in the  ```/callback``` endpoint implemented in [_CallbackController_](./src/main/java/com/webfleet/oauth/controller/CallbackController.java).

 Authorization code exchange request example: